felixlopz/hubrise-test-task/content/apps/livepepper/en/overview.md

 Connecting LivePepper to HubRise allows LivePepper to:

-- Push orders into HubRise.
+- Push orders into HubRise, including order status.
-- Pull order status from HubRise into LivePepper.
+- Pull orders from HubRise, including order status.
-- Push customer information into HubRise, including customer loyalty information.
+- Push customer information into HubRise, including loyalty.
-- Pull customer information from HubRise, including customer loyalty information.
+- Pull customer information from HubRise, including loyalty.
-- Pull the catalog from HubRise.
 - Push the menu into a HubRise catalog.
+- Pull the menu from a HubRise catalog.
+- Synchronise final delivery time with HubRise.

+LivePepper can be connected to HubRise from the LivePepper back office.

 ## Why Connect?

-LivePepper can be connected to HubRise for your website and other apps you use every day to work as a cohesive whole.
-It could be your EPOS, your customer loyalty management systems, the Kitchen Display Screen you use, or your preferred marketing solution.
-Connecting with HubRise allows you to sync your menu, your customer and order information.
-For more information on HubRise, see the [HubRise User Guide](/docs).
+Connecting LivePepper to HubRise allows your online ordering solution to communicate with other applications you use every day.

+Via HubRise, synchronise your menu, your customer and order information with EPOS solutions, delivery management, delivery services, eMarketing (SMS/emailing), business intelligence, stock management, loyalty systems, and more.
+The number of compatible applications increases every month.
+To see which apps you can connect, see our [Apps page](/apps)

 ## Prerequisites

-To establish a connection between LivePepper and HubRise, you must have an existing LivePepper online ordering website.
+To establish a connection between LivePepper and HubRise, you must have a LivePepper online ordering website.
 A test site can be created from the [LivePepper website](https://www.livepepper.com).
-Connecting it with HubRise is easy.
-A HubRise user profile and account can be created directly from the LivePepper back office.